Bake Play Smile

 Also, by using half to two-thirds of the date filling ingredients (dates, water and butter), this creates a thinner date layer, reducing the sweetness of this slice.

-Do I have to refrigerate date crumble slice before cutting?
+Do I have to refrigerate date squares before cutting?

 Yes - chilling is key for neat, clean slices; without it, the filling will be too soft and difficult to cut.